 The employment agreements further provided that, immediately prior to a "change in control" (as defined in our 1999 Long-Term Incentive Plan), Messrs.
-Mazzarisi and Schoepfer were to be granted an option to acquire 100,000 shares of our common stock (subject to equitable adjustments for stock splits, etc.) at an exercise price equal to the fair market value of the average closing bid price for shares of our common stock for the 30 days prior to such change in control, which option shall be fully vested and immediately exercisable in full and expire on a date which is the earlier of ten years from such change in control and three years after termination of employment.
-Generally, under our 1999 Long-Term Incentive Plan a "change in control" shall be deemed to have occurred (i) if there is an acquisition of 30% or more of our then outstanding shares of common stock, (ii) Messrs.
+Mazzarisi and Schoepfer were to be granted an option to acquire 100,000 shares of our common stock (subject to equitable adjustments for stock splits, etc.) at an exercise price equal to the fair market value of the average closing bid price for shares of our common stock for the 30 days prior to such change in control, which option shall be fully vested and immediately exercisable in full and expire on a date which is the earlier of ten years from such change in control" shall be deemed to have occurred (i) if there is an acquisition of 30% or more of our then outstanding shares of common stock, (ii) Messrs.
 Mazzarisi and Schoepfer cease for any reason to constitute at least a majority of the members of our Board of Directors, or (iii) a merger, shall have occurred.
-However, a change in control shall not be deemed to have occurred if consummation of such a transaction would result in at least 70% of the total voting power represented by our voting securities outstanding immediately after such transaction being beneficially owned by at least 75% of the holders of our outstanding voting securities immediately prior to the transaction, with the voting power of each such continuing holder relative to other such continuing holders not substantially altered in the transaction.
+However, a change in control shall not be deemed to have occurred if consummation of such a transaction would result in at least 70% of the total voting power represented by our voting securities outstanding immediately after such transaction being beneficially owned by at least 75% of the holders of our outstanding voting securities immediately prior to the transaction.

 As the CardioGenics Acquisition resulted in a "change in control" as described above, Messrs.
-Mazzarisi and Schoepfer were each granted upon their resignation at the closing an option to acquire 100,000 shares of our common stock at an exercise price of \$3.60 per share, in accordance with the terms of their respective employment agreements.
+Mazzarisi and Schoepfer were each granted upon their resignation at the closing an option to acquire 100,000 shares of our common stock at an exercise price of \$3.40 per share, in accordance with the terms of their respective employment agreements.
 During 2011, all options formerly held by Messrs.
 Mazzarisi and Schoepfer were re-priced at \$0.01 per share and exercised.